cobalthq/cobalt-product-public-docs/content/en/Integrations/github.md

 ---

 {{% pageinfo %}}
-Learn how to set up an integration between Cobalt and GitHub (Enterprise Cloud only).
+Learn how to set up an integration between Cobalt and GitHub (Cloud only).
 The availability of this feature depends on your [PtaaS tier](/platform-deep-dive/credits/ptaas-tiers/).
 {{% /pageinfo %}}

 In this article: